Seth Shapiro, MS, PNPT

 My Other Hobbies & Interests

-Other than electronics, I love the great outdoors.
-Hiking, climbing, camping, and sitting at a firepit are some of my favorite activities.
+Other than electronics and science, I love the great outdoors.
+Hiking, climbing, camping, and sitting by a campfire are some of my favorite activities.

-I love homebrewing, history, antiquing, travel, and learning about other cultures.
+I also love homebrewing, history, antiquing, travel, and learning about other cultures.
+I probably think about the Roman Empire at some point everyday!

 Like a true thinker and tinkerer, I have other interests that I pick up on occasion.
 Once in a while I take an interest in playing guitar, chess, woodworking, and sleight of hand magic, but invariably I am distracted from these enjoyable delights after a few weeks.
 I also enjoy fantasy and horror, and love the Cthulhu Mythos.
 I started horrorclassicsonline.com as a fun side project.